tylerjw/buildbot-ros/README.md

     cd buildbot-ros/scripts
     ./aptrepo-create.bash YourOrganizationName

 By default, this script sets up a repository for amd64 and i386 on trusty only.
-You can fully specify what you want though:
+You can fully specify what you want though: (on local machine run it with `sudo`)

     ./aptrepo-create.bash YourOrganizationName "amd64 i386 armel" precise oneiric hardy yeahright

-If you want to sign your repository, you need to generate a GPG key for reprepro to use:
+If you want to sign your repository you need to generate a GPG key for reprepro to use:

     gpg --gen-key

+Press `Enter -> Yes, protection is not needed`

-Use _gpg --list-keys_ to find the key identifier (for instance AAAABBBB) and add a line in the /var/www/building/ubuntu/conf/distributions file with:
+Use `gpg --list-secret-keys --keyid-format SHORT` to find the key identifier `ssb   rsa3072/KEY_ID` and add a line in the /var/www/building/ubuntu/conf/distributions file with:

-    SignWith: AAAABBBB
+    SignWith: KEY_ID

 You'll likely want to export the public key:

-    gpg --output /var/www/public.key --armor --export AAAABBBB
+    gpg --output /var/www/public.key --armor --export KEY_ID

+To edit the gpg key

+    gpg --edit-key KEY_ID

 When everything is working, buildbot can be added as a startup, by adding to the buildbot user's crontab.
 Open up the crontab for the buildbot user by typing `crontab -e`, then you can use this line to restart the buildbot instance every day at 11pm for example.
 The second line added to the crontab is optional, it reloads the cache before restarting the buildbot instance.
 If you use it, don't forget to replace `/path/to/index.yaml` with the real path to you `index.yaml` distribution file.